 Tracking a product through production processes

 There are two reasons for wanting to track products as they move through production process.
-One is to maintain batch traceability.
-This means being able to trace a fault in a product back to the process or material that caused the problem.
-Once you trace it you can identify either the problem within the process or the batch of materials used in that part of the process.
+One is to maintain batch traceability of the raw materials.
+This means being able to trace a fault in a product back to the material that caused the problem.
+The other reason is to verify that there was nothing wrong in any of the processes.
+Once you have a complete track of your production you can identify either the problem within the process or the batch of materials that you have used in that part of the process.
+The PASS quality control module is integrated with the production batch tracking and records all quality tests.
+It configures each set of quality tests to match the product for the production run.

 Production run number

 In order to do this is is necessary do create a “Product number” or “Production number” for the production run.
 Then this number moves from process to process, acquiring the process numbers at each process point.
 For example when building a mechanical product you will have a mixture of processes.
 One type will be where you select and convert raw material in to components and others that involve assembly of the components.

 Let us take a high spec bike as an example.
 The raw materials are sheets of carbon fibre for the frame. and curing agent and for the curing and painting processes.
 After that the wheels, handlebars and saddle need mounting on the frame in one or more assembly processes.
 Each process has an id, each raw material (carbon fibre and paint in this case) has a batch.
 Each assembly point records the batches of nuts and bolts and the quality control testing.
 When the bike gets a problem after sale, the company needs to investigate what happened.
 An inspection of the production records enables a trace to be made on the raw material batch and the assembly date and QC sign off.